prashantcodeclub360/REACT-WORK/notes/06_hook.md

 # What is useEffect hook ?

-the use effect are to be used for side components or used for faetch data or updating in dom etc
+the use effect are to be used for side components or used for fetch data or updating in dom etc

 - let suppose we use a timmer in our project or count dependices then we used a effect hook
 - its help to run every render or and have a sevral ways to control when he side effects